Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame Performance Insights

-- The Fighting Irish outscore opponents by 16 points per game (scoring 74.8 points per game to rank 34th in college basketball while allowing 58.8 per outing to rank 48th in college basketball) and have a +480 scoring differential overall.
+- The Fighting Irish outscore opponents by 16.0 points per game (scoring 74.8 points per game to rank 34th in college basketball while giving up 58.8 per contest to rank 48th in college basketball) and have a +480 scoring differential overall.

-- Notre Dame's offense has been worse in ACC tilts this year, posting 70.1 points per contest, compared to its overall average of 74.8 PPG.
+- Notre Dame's offense has been less effective in ACC contests this year, averaging 70.1 points per contest, compared to its season average of 74.8 PPG.

-- Offensively, the Fighting Irish have performed better at home this season, posting 79.1 points per game, compared to 68.8 per game in road games.

-- Notre Dame is surrendering 56.8 points per game this season when playing at home, which is 1.1 fewer points than it is allowing when playing on the road (57.9).
+- Notre Dame cedes 56.8 points per game in home games this year, compared to 57.9 when playing on the road.

-- On offense, the Fighting Irish have had a tough time putting the ball in the basket over their last 10 games, scoring 67.5 points per contest over that span compared to the 74.8 they've racked up over the course of this season.
+- On offense, the Fighting Irish have had a hard time putting the ball in the basket over their last 10 games, scoring 67.5 points per contest over that stretch compared to the 74.8 they've put up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.